 Our Vision: To create bright futures for children, their families and communities.

 - Educational Services are composed of four programs.
 Our experiential education program Breakthrough is designed to build leadership, communication and teamwork for groups of all types.
 Our after school program Reaching Higher creates a learning environment for elementary and middle school students which helps reinforce academics they learn during the day and builds social skills.
 Finally, our alternative high school Ingham Academy gives students a second chance at an education.
-Following the school day at Ingham Academy, Evening Reporting or the PRIDE program helps students learn life and social skills.
+Following the school day at Ingham Academy, Evening Reporting or the Horizon program helps students learn life and social skills.
 Each of these programs encourage students and participants to become more knowledgeable and confident in their own skills and abilities.

 - Residential Treatment provides two programs: Phoenix and Stabilization.
 They are both designed to help boys ages 11-17 change their behaviors and thought processes.
 At Highfields, residents learn independent living skills and begin to take responsibility for their own lives.